jonathanmorgan/context_text/README.md

 - Connect and log into the django admin.

     - log into the django admin site at the same URL you set up previous to wanting to run tests (default is "`http://<your_server>/sourcenet/admin/`"), using your new superuser account.
-    - in the list of models that appears after logging in, click on
+    - in the list of models that appears after logging in, in the DJANGO_CONFIG section, click the "Config_ properties" link.
+    -

 # License